-- 2 tablespoons plus 1/4 cup bacon drippings or vegetable oil, divided
+- 2 tablespoons plus 1/4 cup bacon drippings or oil, divided

 Preheat oven to 450 degrees F.

 Add 2 tablespoons of vegetable oil or drippings to a 10-inch cast-iron skillet or cake pan, rub it over the sides and bottom, and place in pre-heated oven to heat for five minutes.

 In a medium-sized mixing bowl, add the cornmeal, flour, sugar, baking powder, baking soda, and salt to a large bowl and whisk together.
 Set aside.

 In a smaller bowl, mix the eggs, buttermilk, and remaining 1.4 cup drippings; slightly heat the drippings if not pourable.
 Add the wet ingredients to the dry ingredients and stir to combine, just until the batter is moistened.
 Do not overmix.